rd2/tbd/README.md

 ruby -e "require 'openstudio'" -e "puts OpenStudio::Model::Model.new"
 ```

-Install the latest version of _git_ (e.g. through Homebrew), and ```git clone``` the TBD measure e.g., under "sandbox340".
+Install the latest version of _git_ (e.g. through Homebrew), then ```git clone``` the TBD repo, e.g. under "sandbox340".
 Run the basic tests below to ensure the measure operates as expected.

 ## Complete list of test commands